Osborne Computer Corporation: Osborne 1

-In 1982, Osborne was originally represented in Australia exclusively by President Computers Pty Ltd headed by Tom Cooper, a Captain of Industry in the emerging Australian PC era.
+In 1982, Osborne was originally represented in Australia exclusively by President Computers Pty Ltd headed by Tom Cooper, a captain of industry in the emerging Australian PC era.
 With outstanding success of Osborne 1 sales in Australia, President Computers was lauded at the time by Osborne Corp USA as the largest global distributor of Osborne 1 luggable computers outside of Computerland USA.
-However with success, Osborne's visiting CFO had his own sights on the Australian market place and convinced Adam Osborne to split the Agency much to Cooper's objection.
+However with success, Osborne's visiting CFO had his own sights on the Australian market place and convinced Adam Osborne to split the Agency, much to Cooper's objection.
 This move saw President Computers equally divide its current Dealership arrangement when Osborne Corporation setup to hold half the dealership Agency.
-Upon this decision President Computers exclusivity signed on Osborne's luggable rival the US Del Mar CA manufactured Kaypro Computer produced by Non Liner Systems which boasted a larger format in-built screen.
+Upon this decision President Computers exclusivity signed on Osborne's luggable rival, the US Del Mar CA manufactured Kaypro Computer produced by Non-Linear Systems, which boasted a larger format built-in screen.

-Cooper held a trusted business relationship with Adam Osborne and was privy to an early viewing of the yet to be released new Osborne II (Executive) model.
+Cooper held a trusted business relationship with Adam Osborne and was privy to an early viewing of the yet to be released new Osborne Executive.
 On sighting warehouses full of the first model, Cooper cautioned Osborne that the Osborne II should only be announced once the original Osborne 1 stock had been depleted.
 Ultimately, dismissing such advice contributed to Osborne Corporation's demise and Chapter 11 filing in September 1983.
 Osborne Corporation in Australia was then restructured and moved towards the PC sector but retained use of the Osborne brand.
-By this time President Computers also had successfully enjoyed strong success with Kaypro luggable computer sales had itself moved into the PC Sector under its own private label brand with Cooper's President Computer PC Assembly plant officially opened on the Gold Coast Technology Park, 1 Computer Street, Labrador Queensland in 1986 by Minister for Industry, Small Business and Technology of Queensland for Industry and Innovation Hon.
+By this time, President Computers also had strong success with the Kaypro luggable computer sales, and had itself moved into the PC Sector under its own private label brand with Cooper's President Computer PC Assembly plant officially being opened on the Gold Coast Technology Park, 1 Computer Street, Labrador Queensland in 1986 by the Minister for Industry, Small Business and Technology of Queensland Hon.
 Mike Ahern.